 Your Guide To Eating Mindfully

 It’s been five minutes since I sat down with a heap of scrumptious stir fry.
-Now as I look down at my bone dry plate I can’t help but ask WTF happened?
+Now as I look down at my bone dry plate I can’t help but ask what happened?
 Do I even remember the tangy sauce, or the brilliant green of the broccoli?
 Was I even alive?!
 Alive in the fact that breathing, chewing, and most obviously thinking was occurring(!), but awareness of the experience was the no show to that party.
 What I realized is that I can RSVP to life’s experiences until I’m blue in the face, but it’s actually showing up that takes some discipline and courage.
 In this case eating, nourishing my rare and precious human form, is the grandiose event and all I have to do is dress to the 9, show up and soak in the surroundings.

 So I wonder…Why has food become the enemy?
 It’s the obstacle to you losing weight, meeting the perfect man, being happy in your own skin, etc, etc. We treat eating as a means to an end.
 Must eat to fulfill cravings (stemming from the mind not the stomach!), fuel my workout, fill the void in my life…it’s the emotional and ruminating mind with no off switch.
 In reality, eating is eating and should be treated as such.
 It’s a few moments in life that, like every other moment, should be experienced to the fullest through unabated awareness.